 Sample tree data forms complementary set of variables for all trees.
 Biomass of different stand components (stems, branches, foliage, stump and coarse root systems) will be estimated with allometric functions that use breast height diameter, either alone or together with the complementary variables, as explanatory variables.
 Such functions are available for all our common forest tree species (e.g., Liepiņš et al., 2017; Zianis et al., 2005).
 Biomass production estimation will be based on annual diameter growth of measured sample trees.
 The growth data will be used to construct diameter distributions, and the complementary set of variables, for the stand in consecutive years.
-The allometric functions will be fitted into these data sets, and the annual biomass production will be estimated as the difference between biomass values of consecutive years.
-Values will be transformed per square meter using sample plot area.
+The allometric functions will be fitted into these data sets, and the annual biomass production will be transformed per square meter using sample plot area.